 Resurface a Concrete Pool Deck

 Adding a coating or overlay on an existing pool deck will do more than just improve its visual appeal.
-Pool deck coatings help protect the existing slab, thus, extending its lifespan.
+Swimming pool deck coatings help protect the existing slab, thus, extending its lifespan.
 Resurfaced decks are easier to clean and maintain.
 If you do decide to throw a party by the pool, there are textured coatings that make the deck more slip-resistant.
 Popular options are stamped overlays and cool deck coatings.

 Add Festive Decor to Commemorate the Holidays